OptiTrack/Production-Lens-Validation/Readme.md

 ```
 <!-- LICENSE -->
 # License

-Distributed under the ___ License.
+All non-third party code included in this repository is jointly owned by the team mentioned above and NaturalPoint Inc. DBA OptiTrack.

-See `LICENSE.txt` in the "licenses" folder for more information.
+See `LICENSE.txt` in the "Documents" folder for more information.

-Third-party licenses can also be found in the "licenses" folder, named accordingly.
+Third-party licenses can be found in the "CameraViewerApp/license" folder, named accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>